Islam98/Profile/README.md

 # Profile
-This repo is for the portfolio mobile first task using front-end.
+This repo is for the portfolio mobile first task.

 = You can download repo and simply use the index.html as the start main(home) page, then navigate to either projects or contacts.